Tim-Jones24/E-Commerce-Car-Sales-Analysis-An-Exploratory-Data-Analysis-Project./README.md

 ### Objective:
 To analyze and derive actionable insights from e-commerce car sales dats, helping stakeholders understand car rice classifications, distributions, and realtionships among features.

+#### Acknowledgement:
+Special thanks to Jiji.ng for providing accessible and reliable car sales data, enabling the seamless scraping and analysis presented in this project.